JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-.md

 the DNA sequences belong to.

-Once all sequences have been run through BLASTn and all the species found are recorded, the data is collected and run through Posit Cloud to further analyze the data.
+Once all sequences have been run through BLASTn and all the species found are recorded, the data is collected and generalized linear models were assembled into order to further analyze the data through determining p-values and slopes.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column